Time (Electric Light Orchestra album)

-Time is the ninth studio album by English rock band Electric Light Orchestra (credited as ELO), released in July 1981 on Jet Records.
+Time is the ninth studio album by the English rock band Electric Light Orchestra (credited as ELO), released in July 1981 on Jet Records.
 It is a concept album about a man from the 1980s who is taken to the year 2095, where he is confronted by the dichotomy between technological advancement and a longing for past romance.
 The record topped the UK Albums Chart for two weeks, though it attracted mixed reviews for its heavy use of synthesizers and stylistic shift away from the orchestral rock of previous ELO albums.
 It has since gained a cult following, particularly among retrofuturist enthusiasts.

-Time is a work of synth-pop that combines elements from 1950s music, new wave, calypso, rockabilly, the Beatles, Phil Spector and the Shadows.
+Time is a work of synth-pop that combines elements from 1950s music, new wave, reggae, rockabilly, the Beatles, Phil Spector and the Shadows.
 The album signalled a departure from the band's sound by emphasising electronics over its usual orchestra.
 It is also the band's second concept album, the first being Eldorado in 1974.
-The music video created for its lead single, "Hold On Tight", was the most expensive ever made to that point, with a budget of approximately £40,000.
+The music video created for its lead single, "Hold On Tight", was the most expensive made at that point, with a budget of approximately £40,000.
 Four more singles followed the album's release: "Twilight", "Ticket to the Moon" (backed with "Here Is the News"), "Rain Is Falling" and "The Way Life's Meant to Be".

-The record is considered the first major concept album devoted to time travel as well as ELO's most influential album.
-"Twilight" was used in the 1983 anime opening animation Daicon IV.
+The "Prologue" and "Twilight" tracks were used in the 1983 anime opening animation Daicon IV.
 In 2001, a CD reissue of Time included three additional tracks that were originally left off the LP.

 Background and recording

 Time followed the albums Discovery, on which ELO had dispensed with their three-man string section (although orchestration was used on the album), and Xanadu, the soundtrack to the 1980 musical film of the same name, which was met with a mixed reception.
 On Time, bandleader Jeff Lynne chose to emphasise electronics over the band's orchestral sound.
 He wrote a collection of songs with a theme that focused on time travel and civilisation in the year 2095.
 The album's musical style draws from the 1950s, new wave, reggae, rockabilly and the work of artists such as the Beatles, Phil Spector and the Shadows.
-Writing for PopMatters, Kevin Mathews says that the album reflects Lynne's absorption in the UK synth-pop sound popularised by contemporary artists such as Gary Numan, OMD and Human League.
+Writing for PopMatters, Kevin Mathews says that the album reflects Lynne's absorption in the UK synth-pop sound popularised by contemporary artists such as Gary Numan, OMD and the Human League.

-ELO recorded Time mainly at Musicland Studios in Munich, Germany, with some sessions taking place at Polar Studios in Stockholm, Sweden.
-Three additional songs written in the album's context were recorded, but left off the release: "The Bouncer", "When Time Stood Still" and "Julie Don’t Live Here".
+ELO recorded Time mainly at Musicland Studios in Munich, West Germany, with some sessions taking place at Polar Studios in Stockholm, Sweden.
+Three additional songs written in the album's context were recorded, but left off the release: "The Bouncer", "When Time Stood Still" and "Julie Don't Live Here".
 These songs were originally going to be on a double album of Time, but they were instead issued as B-sides of later singles after Time was reduced to a single album.